Harry-Yates/Harry-Yates/README.md

 San José 19° 🌧️ · Stockholm 8° ☁️

 # 19°
-🌧️ **This morning, light rain with minimal accumulation, sunset at 5:12 PM.**
+🌧️ **This morning, light drizzle with minimal accumulation, sunset at 5:12 PM.**

 **↑** 23° **↓** 19° · Tomorrow: 🌧️ 26°
 Week: ▁▇█▇▅█▇ (20° to 27°)